“We’re living in a strange time / working for a strange goal / we’re turning flesh and body / into soul.” – The Waterboys

 My family is facing an “Owner Move-In Eviction,” after twenty-three years living in my home.
-The new owners, Peter Omran, Tanya Omran, and Tatiana Omran, have decided they want our home for themselves, and because they have more money than we do, they believe they deserve it.
-We are fighting it – in the media, in the streets, and now, in the courts.
+The new owners, Peter Omran, Tanya Omran and Tatiana Omran saw our home and purchased it for Tatiana to live in.

 To protest is to perform presence and resistance: intentional, meant to be seen by the world, an extension of our daily rituals and collective rites into the public sphere of the political.
 It is what we do as artists, turn our sufferings and oppressions into performance, in the hope of connecting, perhaps with our oppressors as much as with our allies, on a ground of commonality.
 Or, if not, to at least bear witness, that some do not go silently, that these daily acts of internal colonialism must be exposed, laid bare, and challenged.

 Our fight isn’t just about the spirit of this particular apartment (though it is that, too).
 It is about the work of laying roots, of building community.
 Whatever success I have had so far as an artist and writer and activist, beyond what skills and intention I’ve brought to the work, has been from the years of building relationships, of friendships and community, opening spaces and spoken word events, galleries and cafés, the people you run into on the street, the sunrise ceremonies at Hummingbird Farm, the installations at Acción Latina, pulling prints at Mission Gráfica.
 Those relationships exist not just in abstractions, but in concrete, lived space.
 That is what they want to take away.